SABS-R3/module01_software_engineering/12_c_plus_plus_and_python/practicals/practical.md

 vectorisation.
 You can also parallelise your code more easily, and have access to a wider array of high performance libraries.

-Start from the pybind11 template project provided in X. Again we will start with the non-interacting case and deal with interactions at the end.
+The `cell_model` module already has a template `pybind11` project for you to use.
+Again we will start with the non-interacting case and deal with interactions at the end.

-1. Write C++ function replacements for `Simulation.diffusion()` and `Simulation.boundaries()`, with signatures:
+1. In the provided files `src/Functions.cpp`, write C++ function replacements for `Simulation.diffusion()` and `Simulation.boundaries()`, with signatures:

 ```cpp
 void diffusion(std::vector<double>& xn, std::vector<double>& yn, const double dt);
 void boundaries(std::vector<double>& xn, std::vector<double>& yn, const double dt);
 ```

-1. Write pybind11 wrappers for these functions and call them from your python simulation.
+1. Write pybind11 wrappers for these functions in the files `src/python_wrapper.cpp` and call them from your python simulation.
 Ensure that the output of the simulation is unchanged.
 How much speed-up can you obtain over your vectorised numpy code?
 What is the RAM cost?

 1. Now write a C++ function replacement for `Simulation.interactions()`